Thursday, June 11, 2015

 Saturday, April 4, 2015

 The "viewer" is important to the maker of the art especially with abstract painting which many people have difficulty enjoying.
 I had some difficulty finding a title, tried Bulwark (Wall) pretty boring, but titles open ideas to begin to understand abstract paintings.
 At the opening on First Friday at Blue Whole people made some great suggestions.
 I liked Selective Vision which encourages the viewer to find his own vision.
-I will be changing the title after Easter.

 Posted by Carol Janda at Saturday, April 04, 2015